Creating your first Blueprint

 From the sidebar, open Blueprints.

-Click Create Blueprint in the top right.
+Click + New Blueprint in the top right.

 Select the Location this Blueprint applies to.
 Each Blueprint is tied to one shop, because components live at specific locations.